CURRENT DEVELOPMENT PROJECTS

 Community Redevelopment | Since the early 1980's Jim has assisted communities with regional and local community master-planning, establishment of or changes to city ordinances, building codes and the establishment of development incentives to attract and retain private investment and development capital.
 He has assisted in obtaining federal, state and private grants to energize the redevelopment of underemployed and/or impoverished communities.
 Just 9-miles north of Austin, the City of Manor was a primary focus for redevelopment and revitalization efforts as it adjoined over 4,000+ acres of he owned development land.
 One of the nation's largest development companies desired to partner with the Carpenter family interests in building a new master-planned residential based community and redevelop portions of Manor.
 The City of Austin's 7+ year condemnation effort to relocate its municipal airport to that area interrupted and held up those plans after they had already privately constructed the region's first potable municipal water well fields and 8.5 miles of storage and transmission utility infrastructure.
 From 1984 until 1991 development plans were frozen.
 In 1991, Austin residents and City Council finally voted to halt its Manor condemnation and move its airport to Bergstrom Air Force Base.
 Today, ShadowGlen golf course community and numerous other residential developments have risen out of that extreme abuse of condemnation authority.
 The availability of the privately developed potable water supply and utility infrastructure resulted in the City of Manor's incredible population growth.
 Read more at ShadowGlenTexas.com

-1985 Texas Legislative Session | The assemblage of over 4,000-acres in northeast Travis County, beginning in 1981, required the independent exploration, development and operation of private municipal water, wastewater and storm water drainage facilities.
+1985 Texas Legislative Session – The Carpenter family assembled over 4,000-acres in northeast Travis County, beginning in 1981.
+Development of the property required the independent exploration, development and operation of private municipal-scale water supplies, water production, transmission and storage systems and private wastewater and storm water drainage facilities.
 This undertaking was completed in 1984 and the City of Manor was provided with its first publicly approved municipal supplies of water without any capital investment from the city.
-This endeavor provided the northeast Travis County sector with its first municipal supplies of urban-level utility services though private capital investment initiatives.
-The advent of the area's first successful private utility development brought rural water supply companies and the City of Austin into competition over service area boundaries.
-Jim sought legislative assistance to level the playing field and amend portions of the Texas Water Code to enable the creation of Regional Planning and Implementation Agencies.
-These quasi public/private ventures allowed municipal entities to provide sponsorship for a regional utility service plan, to establish service boundary controls, and the surrender of service areas of rural water companies that could not also provide wastewater.
-This legislation enabled the municipalities, utility districts and development interests the opportunity to bond together under regional utility agreements to provide comprehensively planned urban levels of services in rural areas.
+Jim obtained and personally guaranteed a federal Urban Development Action Grant for improvement in the City’s water system so Manor citizens could benefit from this new potable water supply.
+Prior misspending of federal funding by the City rendered it ineligible for the grant without Jim’s guaranty to insure that the funds would be spent in the approved manner.
+Jim negotiated and contracted with other privately controlled businesses to provide new wastewater treatment plant and municipal sewer services for his holdings and included the City of Manor within the certificated service area.
+This privately funded endeavor provided this sector of northeast Travis County sector with its first municipal supplies of utility services.
+Others sought to replicate this successful private utility development model bringing rural water supply companies into competition with the City of Austin over service area boundaries.
+Jim successfully sought legislative assistance to level the playing field and amend portions of the Texas Water Code to enable the creation of Regional Planning and Implementation Agencies (RPIAs).
+These quasi-public/private ventures allowed municipal entities (such as the City of Manor) to sponsor regional planning, including utility service plans, that could establish their own service area boundary controls.
+This enabled small municipalities and private developers to seize control of water supply service areas or wastewater service areas if they could demonstrate the ability to provide services.
+This legislation empowered municipalities, utility districts and private development interests the opportunity to bond together under regional utility agreements to provide comprehensively planned urban levels of services in rural areas.